AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-getstarted.md

 ## Understand the migration process

 <!-- Include a graphic of the end-to-end process, as well as links to each step of the process -->
-This page represents Step 1 of the migration, as shown in the following table.
+The information on this page covers Step 1 of the migration, as highlighted in the table below.
 Complete all steps in this table to migrate from Adobe Analytics to Customer Journey Analytics.

 | Migration task | Details |
 |---------|----------|